Sciss/LinuxConfig/RaspberryPi4Infos.md

 ## Enabling SSH on a fresh Buster image

 Mount the boot partition on a desktop computer.
-Go into its root directory and write `touch ssh`.
+Go into its root (`/`) directory of the `boot` (first) partition, and write `touch ssh`.

 To find the Pi on the net, `ssh pi@raspberrypi.local` should be enough.
 You can also use `nmap`:

     sudo nmap -sn 192.168.0.0/24

 Where the IP depends on the desktop computer's eth0 IP.

+__In general, it should be sufficient to just `ssh pi@raspberrypi.local`__

+## Static IP

+Run `sudo vi /etc/dhcpcd.conf` and add lines

+    interface eth0
+    static ip_address=192.168.0.111/24

+where 111 should be replaced.

+When connecting to a wifi network that unfortunately uses the same IP space, one can override the DNS through

+    sudo vi /etc/resolv.conf

+And change, for example, to `8.8.8.8`

 ## Firmware